 * In 2011, Vermont market operators reported an average budget line item of less than $1500.00 to pay for market management with most markets reporting between $3,000- $5,000 as a stipend for the manager and no Vermont market reported having a full-time market manager on staff in 2011.
 In 2010, 59% (37) of reporting markets paid their manager/coordinator, with amounts ranging from $348 to $14,600, with the funds coming primarily from vendors’ stall fees.
 Of the 37 reporting markets, only 16 markets paid managers/coordinators more than $2,000 for the year.

-Back to the vendors: the capacity of current market vendors has certainly become a storm cloud looming: to understand this issue, data on the number of competing outlets that market vendors now use should be gathered and analyzed.
+The capacity of current market vendors has certainly become a storm cloud looming: to understand this issue, data on the number of competing outlets that market vendors now use should be gathered and analyzed.
 It may be that the issue is not too many markets but too many other outlet types that tax the current vendors.
-In that case, it may mean that new markets should align their strategy with those outlets to at least set up the market to maximize the 4 hours for a smaller group of vendors, knowing that the vendors have other outlets to sell to as well.
 Really, just knowing what each vendor is about and who and how they sell is the goal.

 An example of the type of information that could help a market manager is a discussion I once had with a vendor who had stopped selling to chefs after being a favorite for many years.
 When I came behind the table and sat down at a quiet moment to have him tell me what was up, this is what he said: